 #3: Active Shoulder External Rotation

-An active shoulder external rotation is an easy and effective exercise to increase your active range mobility, improving shoulder range of motion.
+An active shoulder external rotation is an easy and effective exercise to increase your active range mobility, improving your shoulder range of motion.

 - Unlike our previous exercises, begin by lying flat on your back.
 It is easier to complete the exercise if your knees are comfortably bent toward the ceiling with your feet lying flat on the ground.